 Oh, Vienna!
 With so much beauty and culture on offer, how can anyone make a choice when it comes to excursions?
 In addition to the included city tour, six optional shore excursions are offered–from the Imperial Vienna tour to a classical music concert.
 I took the included tour, then spent the day walking the streets of Vienna before returning to the ship for the optional Heurigen evening excursion.
 For a great time filled with music, food, and wine I highly recommend it.

 The included tour, Panoramic Vienna, is a city tour that covers the highlights of the historic center, protected by UNESCO.
-This includes the exterior of the Hofburg Palace, a walk by the stables of the Lipizzaner Stallions, the Roman ruins that have been excavated just outside the palace, and the magnificent St Stephen’s Cathedral.
-A tour of the Schónbrunn Palace can be purchased as an optional excursion.
+The tour includes the exterior of the Hofburg Palace.
+A walk past the stables of the Lipizzaner Stallions (they are not always there).
+An excavation of Roman ruins can be seen outside the palace, and the magnificent St. Stephen’s Cathedral.

 No matter what you do in Vienna, you’ll want to take some time for that most Viennese of traditions, coffee.
 Did you know that Viennese coffee culture is classified as an intangible cultural heritage and recognized by UNESCO?
 I managed to try three different places: Demel, Cafe Eiles, and Cafe Espresso.